Capital Gains Rollover: Updated Tax Strategies for 2025

 Long-Term vs. Short-Term Capital Gains

 The IRS distinguishes between long-term and short-term capital gains, which are taxed at different rates.
+This is a critical component to the math.
+Often, there are huge savings for holding at least for 12 months.

 • Long-Term Capital Gains: These gains are from assets held for more than one year and are taxed at favorable rates—0%, 15%, or 20%, depending on your overall income.